Probing spectral and timing properties of the X-ray pulsar RX J0440.9+4431 in the giant outburst of 2022-2023: RESULTS

 \section{RESULTS}

-In this section, we summarize the results of timing and spectral analysis of the X-ray pulsar \src{} during 2022--2023 giant outburst.
+In this section, we summarise the results of timing and spectral analysis of the X-ray pulsar \src{} during the 2022--2023 giant outburst.
 The outburst from \src{} was detected by \swiftbat{} and \maxigsc{} as shown in Fig. \ref{fig:BAT}.
 The peak flux reached a record high value of nearly 2.3 Crab as observed by \swiftbat{}.